Surgical Case Library

 Hernia & Abdominal Wall

-Giant Inguinoscrotal Hernia
+Giant Inguinoscrotal Hernia.

 Giant inguinoscrotal hernias extending below the midpoint of the inner thigh in standing position are rare.

-Giant Mesenteric Cyst
+Giant Mesenteric Cyst.

-<p>Mesenteric cysts are rare, usually benign tumours, with an incidence of 1/105,000 250,000 in the admitted s...
+<p style="text-align: justify;"><strong>Mesenteric cysts are rare, usually benign tumours, with an incidence o...

 Mesenteric cysts are rare with an incidence of approximately 1 in 105,000 to 250,000 surgical admissions, and giant cysts of this size are extremely uncommon.